-Captured by Britain on 27 Aug 1941 in the North Atlantic south of Iceland, in position 62.15N, 18.35W, after being damaged by a British Hudson aircraft (Sqdn.
-269/S).
+Captured by British forces on 27 August 1941 in the North Atlantic south of Iceland, in position 62.15N, 18.35W, after being damaged by a British Hudson aircraft (269 Sqn RAF/S).
 Towed to Thorlakshafn, Iceland and salvaged.
 44 survivors (no casualties).

-The boat became the British submarine HMS Graph on 19 Sept, 1941.
+U-570 became the British submarine HMS Graph on 19 September 1941.
 Taken out of service in February 1944.
 Stricken from records after running aground on the west coast of Islay, Scotland on 20 March 1944 after running aground near Islay.
-Broken up in 1961.
+Wreck broken up in 1961.

 Men lost from U-boats